nmasse-itix/threescale-cicd/README.md

 - `x-threescale-system-name`, in the `info` structure is used as basis to construct the system_name for the configuration objects in 3scale.
-- `x-threescale-smoketests-operation` in a method definition is used to flag one operation as usable for smoke tests.
+- `x-threescale-smoketests-operation` in a method definition is used to flag this operation as usable for smoke tests.
 The method needs to be idempotent, read-only and without parameters.
 If no method is flagged as smoke tests, the smoke tests are just skipped.